Categories for Needlepoint Stitches, second edition, Julia Key H. Snyder, self-published, 2008

 The great strength of this type of book is that when you are searching for a stitch most of the time you want a stitch for something specific.
 For example on my current project, I need a stitch for some clothing.
 In the chapter on fabrics, I find more than 20 pages of stitches, covering many techniques including laidwork, pattern darning and basketweave patterns for needlepoint damask.
 Other stitches are meant to leave areas of the canvas showing through.

 Each section of the book has stitches and, sometimes, tips for the different areas commonly seen in needlepoint.
 My two favorites are in the section on Faces & Skin, with great tips for two perplexing areas, eyebrows and moths.
-Clearly Snyder has brought her long experience as a shopowner helping customers stitch canvases to this book.
+Clearly Snyder has brought her long experience as a designer and teacher helping students and customers stitch canvases to this book.